Tonyjcf21/Data_Analysis_Projects/README.md

 **Deforestation** is a project from the Udacity's **SQL** course.
  - Deforestation_Report.pdf is the report containing relevant information about the csv files, including the queries.

-**SalesAnalysis** is a project from Keith Galli that I found very interesting.
+**SalesAnalysis** is a project from Keith Galli that I found interesting.